criblpacks/cribl-o365-rest/README.md

 2. OCSF - Primarily meant for Amazon Security Lake, the pack normalizes the data into the proper OCSF category.
 3. Splunk - default index and sourcetype supplied from Knowledge > Variables, but can be overwritten in pipeline

 ## Deployment

-The O365 Rest Collector pack allows for events to be sent from the O365 Message Trace API endpoint and normalized into the proper format for the required destinations.
-To use this pack, follow these steps:
+* This pack is configured by default to use the Worker Group's *Default Destination*.
+* To use the *Default Destination*: No changes are required.
+The pack will route the data to the destination currently set as the Default on the Worker Group.
+* To use a different Destination: You must update the pack's routes to specify your desired Destination.
+* For immediate functionality without requiring Pack route filter expression modifications, every bundled Source within this pack adds a hidden field: `__packsource`.
+This field allows for seamless routing based on the Pack source.

+### Configure Source(s)

+Configure the Office 365 Message Trace Source, detailed instructions for configuring the source can be found at [Cribl's Github](https://github.com/criblio/Cribl-Microsoft/blob/main/KnowledgeArticles/O365AppRegistrationForCribl/O365-AppRegistration_for_Cribl.md) or [official documentation](https://docs.cribl.io/stream/sources-office365-msg-trace/).

+### Configure Reductions and Output Format

+* Data can be configured to output data in either OCSF or normalized JSON (Splunk) format - enable *only one* format!
-1. This pack includes several functions that can help reduce events.
+* This pack includes several functions that can help reduce events.
 Please make sure you evaluate the functions before enabling, to ensure vital data is not missed.

-2. Configure the Office 365 Message Trace Source, detailed instructions for configuring the source can be found at https://docs.cribl.io/stream/sources-office365-msg-trace/

-3. Connect the Pack to the Office 365 Message Trace source on the Global Routes page where you can add a new route, specify a filter expression for the new Office 365 Message Trace source (i.e. `__inputId.startsWith('office365_msg_trace')`) and choose the cribl-o365-rest pack in the Pipeline dropdown.

-Additionally, several output formats are available to be selected.
-Please only enable one output, as enabling multiple may break the output formatting.
+### Configure your Destination/Update Pack Routes
+To ensure proper data routing, you must make a choice: retain the current setting to use the Default Destination defined by your Worker Group, or define a new Destination directly inside this pack and adjust the pack's route accordingly.

+### Commit and Deploy
+Once everything is configured, perform a Commit & Deploy to enable data collection.

+## Upgrades

+Upgrading certain Cribl Packs using the same Pack ID can have unintended consequences.
+See [Upgrading an Existing Pack](https://docs.cribl.io/stream/packs#upgrading) for details.

 ## Release Notes

-### Version 0.1.0
+### Version 1.0.0
 Initial release

 ## Contributing to the Pack